 The Mod Podge brand encompasses more than just decoupage mediums and special formulas!
 Here are some additional products that you can find at the craft stores.

-Acrylic Sealers: If you need a strong sealer to spray on top of your finished project, these come in Gloss, Matte and Pearlized (which has a bit of shimmer).
+Acrylic Sealers: If you need a strong sealer to spray on top of your finished project, these come in Gloss, Matte, Pearlized (which has a bit of shimmer), and Super Gloss.

 Acrylic & Chipboard Shapes: I actually love using these shapes in my Mod Podge projects.
 You can Mod Podge paper or fabric or on the back, and Dimensional Magic the front.
 Love the instant embellishments!
 They come in Basic and Designer.